cogitosys/logstash-input-mongodbcapped/README.md

 No attempt is made to handle broken connections.
 If your mongo goes down while running this plugin, it may well crash logstash.
 Logstash in general is not a robust system, so that's not a big worry.

+## Roadmap

+Here's my shortlist of things I'd like to add eventually:

+- [ ] polling input -> useful for scraping systemStats(), db.stats(), etc
+- [ ] start_from support -> to skip over existing messages in a capped collection
+- [ ] collection as a string or an array in config
+- [ ] wildcard support for collections
+- [ ] proper error recovery, retry timing and backoff (needs input from elastic team about philosophy)

 ## Need Help?

 Need help?
 Try #logstash on freenode IRC or the https://discuss.elastic.co/c/logstash discussion forum.